BillMark98/Algo_coursera/week5/MyNotes.md

   * 20000 calls with general points in a 65536-by-65536 grid and probabilities (0.3, 0.05, 0.05, 0.2, 0.2, 0.2)
 ==> FAILED

-Test 10: insert n random points into two different KdTree objects;
-        check that repeated calls to size(), contains(), range(), and nearest() with the same arguments yield same results
-  * 10 random general points in a 4-by-4 grid
-  * 20 random general points in a 8-by-8 grid
-  * 100 random general points in a 128-by-128 grid
-  * 1000 random general points in a 65536-by-65536 grid
-==> passed

 Total: 20/27 tests passed!